White-Collar Crimes Attorney In Texas

 The effects of an arrest and criminal charges can have long-lasting, expensive consequences on a

 person’s life.
 Learn valuable information from a defense attorney in Austin.

-White collar crime is not a specific crime, but a term used to identify crimes that are driven (primarily) by financial desires and obtained (typically) through nonviolent criminal activity and allegedly committed (most often) by business professionals.
-Like many other criminal activities, a white collar crime can be classified as either a misdemeanor or a felony.
-If you have been charged with a crime, you need a criminal defense attorney who understands and knows the law regarding white collar crime generally and the alleged offense specifically.
+White-collar crime is not a specific crime.
+Rather, it is a term Texas law uses to identify crimes driven (mainly) by financial desires, obtained (usually) through nonviolent criminal activity, and allegedly committed (in most cases) by business professionals.
+As with many other criminal activities, the law can classify a white-collar crime as either a misdemeanor or a felony.
+Have you been charged with a crime?
+You need an experienced criminal defense attorney who understands and knows the general law about white-collar crime and the specific alleged offense.

-Jason English, a former Assistant District Attorney with the Travis County District Attorney’s Office, has direct experience with these crimes from both the perspective of the prosecutor and — now — as a criminal defense attorney.
-He uses this knowledge as leverage in your white collar crime defense.
+Jason English, a former Assistant District Attorney with the Travis County District Attorney’s Office, has dealt with these crimes from the perspective of the prosecutor, and now, as a criminal defense attorney.
+He leverages his knowledge as in your white-collar crime defense.

-White collar crimes can either be state or federal crimes, depending on the circumstances.
-Some of the more common white collar state crimes in Texas include:
+Depending on the circumstances, white-collar crimes can either be state or federal crimes.
+In Texas, the most common white-collar state crimes include:

 - Larceny or Theft

 - Tax Evasion

 - Fraud, including bank fraud, wire fraud, mail fraud, credit card fraud, securities fraud, mortgage fraud.

 What Factors Does a Judge Consider for the Sentencing of a White-Collar Crime Conviction?